I am back with couple of ideas and a game and a more settled lesson plan for preschool english class 🙂

 Ending the Lesson: Normally I would end my lessons with our Gonoodle Time routine; but I haven’t done it so far because of technical problems.
 The problem is ME I guess 😀 I could’t make kids hear the songs… So I just dropped it there, but I’m planning to have a trial lesson with one of my coworkers.
 Because kids have been asking me about Gonoodle and I feel that I broke our beautiful routine.

 So instead of Gonoodle, I ask them to join a chant with me or have a very short TPR activity like “touch your nose, jump 2 times, show me an angry face” then, I tell them that “English time is over” and next time we will have this game, that activity or this book page etc…

-For now my lessons are more or less like this.
+For now i follow this lesson plan for preschool english class and my lessons are more or less like this.
 When I think about the many following weeks that we will be teaching online, I feel like I’m gonna have a heart attack but easy…. just taking it easy… Everything’s gonna be alright…